altayer-digital/ATGValidator/README.md

 200.satisfyAny(rules: [RangeRule(min: 200, max: 299), EqualityRule(value: 304)])        // success
 ```

-As for a UITextfield, there are few additional steps as given below;
+As for validating contents of a ui component, please see the example below;

 ```swift
 textfield.validationRules = [CharacterSetRule.lowerCaseOnly(ignoreCharactersIn: .whitespaces)]